The Anti-Cheat Client interface supports the Windows, Mac, and Linux platforms and requires a 64-bit operating system installation.

 EasyAntiCheat\Certificatessubdirectory of the

 You must launch your game with the Anti-Cheat Bootstrapper helper executable to ensure that anti-cheat protection components can load immediately when the game process is created.
+Any command line arguments you pass to the Anti-Cheat Bootstrapper will be automatically forwarded to your game executable.

 Configure the Anti-Cheat Bootstrapper Executable